DataIntellectTech/kdb-chronicle-queue/README.md

 ## Project goal

-Create an "adapter" to allow messages arriving on a Chronicle Queue to be inserted into a table in kdb+.
+Create an "adapter" to:
+	* read message data from a Chronicle Queue
+	* write that data into a table in kdb+

-## Scenario
+## Example Scenario

 * "Quotes added as messages to a Chronicle Queue should be replicated as entries in the quote table in a kdb+ database."
 * Create an Adapter to enable this